reshleman/bdwycritic/README.md

 [BdwyCritic] is a review aggregator for Broadway shows (*à la* [Metacritic]), developed by [Robert Eshleman] as a capstone project for the [Metis] Ruby on Rails bootcamp.

-Check it out at [http://www.bdwycritic.com].
+Check it out at http://www.bdwycritic.com.

-(There's also a [Trello Board] full of user stories, if you're interested in that kind of thing.)

-## What it Does
+## Description

-BdwyCritic is a forum for theatergoers to view and post reviews about Broadway shows.
+BdwyCritic provides a forum for theatergoers to view and post reviews about Broadway shows.
 Users can also view a list of reviews published by critics about each show.

 As an aggregator, BdwyCritic provides information about the popularity of shows based on both user-provided ratings and textual analyses of published critic reviews.